 Using dried chickpeas takes a little bit of preparation compared to grabbing a tin, but you’re rewarded with far better tasting chickpeas.
 Make up a big batch and use in lots of different things, from curries to hummus and falafel.
-They’re even great roasted for snacking.
+They’re even great roasted for snacking and freeze well so you can keep them on hand for quick meals in future.

 For both methods below, start by rinsing the beans and removing any bad peas or stones.